grappler/edd-coming-soon/readme.txt

 1. The download's coming soon text is shown after the content on the single download page.
 This can be removed

-== Upgrade Notice ==

-= 1.3 =
-* New: Voting feature.
-Users can now express their interest in downloads that are marked as coming soon.

 == Changelog ==

 = 1.3.1 =